 3649 Mission Inn Ave., Riverside, CA 92501

 The Mission Inn Hotel and Spa invites families to its annual Festival of Lights.
-This year the festivities begin on Friday, November 23rd.
-The six-week long “holiday extravaganza” features “one of the nation’s largest holiday light collections of its kind.”
+This year the festivities begin on Friday, November 29th.
+The free, five-week long “holiday extravaganza” features “one of the nation’s largest holiday light collections of its kind.”
 The Hotel will be illuminated with 5 million holiday lights!
 In addition, the Festival of Lights features more than 200 animated figures, the world’s largest man-made mistletoe, horse-drawn carriages, and more.

 Visit Santa’s Village